Section I - NAME

 Section VI - FINANCES

-2. Dues shall by used for the purpose of financing the business of the Association,
+2. Dues shall be used for the purpose of financing the business of the Association, including but not limited to fees for secretarial services and expenses of officers incurred in the normal course of Association business.

 6. Property

-otherwise, either absolutely or in trust, for any of its purposes, property, either
+a.
+The Association may receive, maintain and hold, by request, device, gift, or otherwise, either absolutely or in trust, for any of its purposes, property, either real or personal, or funds, without limitations as to amounts or values.

-and interest; and may direct, manage, and expand the income and principal of the Association and the agency or agencies making such funds available, for the uses and purposes herein set forth.
+b.
+The Association may convey such property and invest and reinvest any principal and interest; and may direct, manage, and expand the income and principal of the Association and the agency or agencies making such funds available, for the uses and purposes herein set forth.

 Section VII - OPERATION